ReDI-School/intermediate-java/lesson3/index.md

 A string is Palindrome if position of each character remain the same in case even string is reversed.
 For example 'MADAM' is a palindrome string as position of each character remain same even if string 'MADAM' is reversed.

-Add it to your GitHub profile
+Commit the changes and push them to your GitHub.

 ### Vowels counter
 Write a Java method to count all vowels (English Alphabet) in a string.